Last modified June 11, 2026

 a workload cluster, using OIDC authentication

-a workload cluster, using client certificate auth (Not supported on KVM)
+a workload cluster, using client certificate authentication

-.
-When setting up workload cluster access via client certificate, management cluster access will be set up as well, if that is not yet done.
+The appropriate workload cluster mode (2–5) is selected automatically based on the cluster’s configuration.
+Mode 3 implies mode 1: when setting up workload cluster access via client certificate, management cluster access will be set up as well, if that is not yet done.

 Usage